Top k Row Filter

 Sorting

-A list of sorting critera.
+A list of sorting criteria.

 • Column: Sort rows by the values in this column.
 If you set multiple sorting criteria, the table is sorted by the first criterion.
 The following criteria are only considered, if the comparison by all previous criteria results in a tie.